 An annual wellness visit - provided at no cost with your preventive benefits - is a big part of that.
-This is the opportunity for your doctor to see the big picture of how you're doing and ensure you're symptom free.
+This is the opportunity for your doctor to see the big picture of how you're doing and ensure you're symptom-free.

 If you get a clean bill of health, great.
-You can then maintain, manage and even improve your health by getting regular checkups, following your doctor's advice and using the health and wellness tools that come with your plan.
+You can then maintain, manage and even improve your health by getting regular checkups, following your doctor's advice, and using the health and wellness tools that come with your plan.

-When you make an appointment for your annual wellness visit, be sure to let the scheduler know your visit should be coded as preventive care.
-If you talk about an ongoing condition or receive any diagnostic care during your annual wellness visit, it will no longer qualify as preventive care, and you'll be responsible for any applicable deductibles or coinsurance.
+When you make an appointment for your annual wellness visit, let the scheduler know to code your visit as preventive care.
+If you talk about an ongoing condition or get any diagnostic care during your annual wellness visit, it will no longer qualify as preventive care, and you'll be responsible for applicable deductibles or coinsurance.

-Your annual wellness visit will also make your doctor aware of any early or worsening signs of illness or disease.
+Your annual wellness visit makes your doctor aware of early or worsening signs of illness or disease.
 When it comes to your health, the sooner you know, the better.
 Keep in mind there are serious conditions with no signs or symptoms that can put you at risk.
 Your annual wellness visit is your first line of defense.